gusdecool/gusdecool/README.md

 ## I'm looking to collaborate on

-Part time projects opportunity to apply and hone my skills.
+Full or Part time projects opportunity to apply and hone my skills.

 Dockerized App microservices for scalability and reliability.